charip/masterProductCatalog/README.md

-# Master ProductbCatalog
+# Master Product Catalog
- Consumes input csv files containing product,ctalaog,supplier details from 2 compaanies A and B and generated a master product catalog
+ Consumes input csv files containing product, catalog, supplier details from 2 companies A and B and generated a master product catalog having unique product codes(SKUs)

 ### Build and run detail
-The application can be run using mvn.
+The application can be run from any IDE as a java application or using mvn.
-To run it from cmd: GO to folder location
+To run it from cmd: Go to folder location

-mvn sprin-boot:run
+mvn spring-boot:run

-the output file 'newCatalogOutput.csv' is generated in the target folder : MasterProductCatalog\target\classes\output
+The output file 'newCatalogOutput.csv' is generated in the target folder : MasterProductCatalog\target\classes\output